riley-v/4F90-Project/Implementations/CPU-Swamp/README.md

 }
 ```

+The *analysis* variable refers to the analysis that the code will be creating.
+The *ss* variable will be the state system that we will be saving data to.
 ```javascript
 //set up the state system
 var analysis = createScriptedAnalysis(trace, "cpu_swamp_view.js");
 var ss = analysis.getStateSystem(false);
 ```

+We will need to use the start and end times in various places throughout the program.
+The start time will be the timestamp of the first event, and the end time will be the timestamp of the last event.
 ```javascript
 //the start and end times for the trace var start_time = -1;
 var end_time = -1;
 ```

+Next, the code will parse through the events.
+We only need *sched_switch* events.
+The sequence of *sched_switch* events will be stored in the list *sched_switch_list*.
+This list is 2D, allowing us to sort between the differnt CPUs as well.
 ```javascript
 //this block will create a list that will contain one list for each CPU of the "sched_switch" events
 //it also sets the start and end times